Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Proofs of statistical guarantees

-\emph{Step 3.} Recall that the NOT selection rule selects the shortest seeded interval $I_*$ which has a CUSUM value above the threshold $\gamma$.
-Then, on the event $\mathcal{A}$, from~\eqref{eq:value}, it follows that the length of selected seeded interval $\abs{I_*} \le \lambda$, and thus $I_*$ contains at most one change point.
-If $I_*$ contains no change point, then on the event $\mathcal{A}$,
+\emph{Step 3.} Recall that the NOT selection rule selects the shortest seeded interval $I_*$ which has a value of gain function above the threshold $\gamma$.
+Then it follows from Step~2, with probability tending to one, that the length of selected seeded interval $\abs{I_*} \le \lambda$, and thus that $I_*$ contains at most one change point.
+By \cref{lm:tail.chi2,lm:bwcs} and the union bound, we consider dense and sparse cases separately, and then obtain

-Thus, the selected seeded interval $I_*$ contains exactly one change point, conditioned on the event $\mathcal{A}$.
+Since $\gamma \ge 24\,\rho(n,p,s)$, the selected seeded interval $I_*$ contains exactly one change point, with probability tending to one.